testcraftsman/testpool/docs/source/quickstart.rst

 this demonstration.

 To expedite this guide, Testpool content is installed on the KVM hypervisor.
-For final installation, Testpool can be installed either the hypervisor or a separate system.
+For final installation, Testpool can be installed either on the hypervisor or a separate system.
 The differences will be identified during the installation steps.